Welcome to the New Jersey Chapter Events and Program Info Page

 Featured Programs (available virtually!)

-By featuring real stories and experiences, It’s Real conveys that depression and other mental health conditions are real illnesses that can be managed through specific treatments and interventions.
+By featuring real stories and experiences, It’s Real: College Students & Mental Health conveys that depression and other mental health conditions are real illnesses that can be managed through specific treatments and interventions.
 It encourages students to be mindful of the state of their mental health, to acknowledge and recognize when they are struggling, and to take steps to seek help.

 We hope it inspires you to have a #RealConvo today!
-To learn more about this program and watch a preview video, click HERE.
+To learn more about both It's Real: College and It's Real: Teens, click HERE.

 Talk Saves Lives is a community-based presentation that covers the general scope of suicide, the research on prevention, and what people can do to fight suicide.